History of silk: First appearance of silk

 The earliest extant example of a woven silk fabric is from 3630 BC, used as wrapping for the body of a child.
 The fabric comes from a Yangshao site in Qingtaicun at Rongyang, Henan.
 Similar remains of silk fabric were discovered at another Yangshao site located in Wanggou, Henan, in the year 2019.
 The fabric was used to wrap the body of a child placed inside a burial urn.
-Scraps of silk were found in a Liangzhu culture site at Qianshanyang in Huzhou, Zhejiang, dating back to 2700 BC.
+Scraps of silk were found in a Liangzhu culture site at Qianshanyang in Huzhou, Zhejiang, dating back to 2700 BCE.
 Other fragments have been recovered from royal tombs in the Shang dynasty (c.
 1600–1046 BCE).

 During the later epoch, the knowledge of silk production was spread outside of China, with the Koreans, the Japanese and, later, the Indian people gaining knowledge of sericulture and silk fabric production.
 Allusions to the fabric in the Old Testament show that it was known in Western Asia in biblical times.
 Scholars believe that starting in the 2nd century BC, the Chinese established a commercial network aimed at exporting silk to the West.
 Silk was used, for example, by the Persian court and its king, Darius III, when Alexander the Great conquered the empire.

 Even though silk spread rapidly across Eurasia, with the possible exception of Japan, its production remained exclusively Chinese for three millennia.
 The earliest examples of silk production outside China are from silk threads discovered from the Chanhudaro site in the Indus Valley civilisation, which are dated to 2450–2000 BC.
 The analysis of the silk fibres shows presence of reeling and sericulture, and predates another example of silk found in Nevasa in peninsular India, dated to 1500 BC.

 The Siberian Ice Maiden, discovered in the Pazyryk burials, was found clad in a long crimson-and-white striped woolen skirt, with white felt stockings.
 Her yellow blouse was originally thought to be made of wild tussah silk, but closer examination of the fibres revealed the material not to be Chinese in origin, and was instead woven from a wild silk of a different origin, potentially India.